About

 The school accomplishes its mission through immersive teaching, quality research and professional scholarship.
 The school explores and engages local and global communities in advertising, journalism, public relations, media production and other emerging communication fields.

-The Faculty Handbook organizes and articulates procedures and policies of the School.
+The Robertson Bylaws organize and articulate procedures and policies of the School.
 It is the responsibility of the School’s staff and faculty to apply these policies and procedures when conducting the School’s business.

 v.c.u. graduates with their graduation caps at the commencement